smereczynski/SignalR-Chat/docs/getting-started/quickstart.md

 ### Language Switching
 - Click the flag icon in the profile section
-- Choose from 9 languages:
+- Choose from 8 languages:
       - 🇺🇸 English
       - 🇵🇱 Polish
-  - 🇪🇸 Spanish
-  - 🇫🇷 French
       - 🇩🇪 German
+      - 🇨🇿 Czech
-  - 🇮🇹 Italian
+      - 🇸🇰 Slovak
-  - 🇵🇹 Portuguese
+      - 🇺🇦 Ukrainian
-  - 🇯🇵 Japanese
+      - 🇱🇹 Lithuanian
-  - 🇨🇳 Chinese
+      - 🇷🇺 Russian

 ## Limitations of In-Memory Mode